mauricerenck/kirby-podcaster/README.md

 * ✅ Routing for downloads/tracking
 * ✅ Tracking of downloads using Kirby and the episoden markdown
 * ✅ Tracking of downloads using Kirby and MySQL
+* ✅ Tracking of eposides/feeds using Matomo
 * Snippet for Podlove Subscribe box
-* Tracking of downloads using Matomo

 ## Installation